gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved Script compilation performance

-This Gradle version introduces an interpreter for [declarative `plugins {}` blocks](userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts.
-It allows avoiding calling the Kotlin compiler for declarative `plugins {}` blocks and is enabled by default.
+Gradle 8.0 introduces an interpreter for the [declarative plugins {} blocks](https://github.com/gradle/gradle/blob/release/subprojects/docs/src/docs/release/userguide/plugins.html#sec:constrained_syntax) in `.gradle.kts` scripts that make the overall build time around 20% faster.
+By default, calling the Kotlin compiler for declarative `plugins {}` blocks is avoided.

-On a build with declarative `plugins {}` blocks, a Gradle invocation that needs to compile all scripts, the interpreter makes the overall build time around 20% faster.
-As usual, compiled scripts are stored in the build cache and can be reused by other builds.

-Here is what is supported in declarative `plugins {}` blocks:
+To utilize this performance, ensure you are using the supported formats in the declarative `plugins {}` blocks:

 ```kotlin
 plugins {